Kent Syverud: Public service

 In addition to his higher education leadership, Syverud previously served as co-chair of the Central New York Regional Economic Development Council, part of a statewide network created by New York Governor Andrew Cuomo to help spur economic growth throughout the state.
 Under his leadership, plan submitted by central New York council was selected for an Upstate Revitalization Initiative grant of $500 million.

 He also previously served as one of two independent trustees of the Deepwater Horizon Oil Spill Trust., a $20 billion fund to pay claims arising from the 2010 BP oil spill in the Gulf of Mexico.
 In 2016 he completed six years of service as one of the two trustees of the $20 billion Deepwater Horizon Oil Spill Trust.

 He has previously served as a Commissioner for the Middle States Commission on Higher Education and as Chair of the Law School Admissions Council.

-Syverud currently serves as the chair of the Atlantic Coast Conference (ACC) Board of Directors.
-He serves on the boards of The Commission on Independent Colleges and Universities in New York, SUNY College of Environmental Science and Forestry (ex-officio), Crouse Hospital and the Boy Scouts of America Longhouse Council.
+Syverud currently serves as the chair of the Atlantic Coast Conference Board of Directors.
+He serves on the boards of The Commission on Independent Colleges and Universities in New York, SUNY College of Environmental Science and Forestry (ex-officio), Crouse Hospital and the Scouting America, Longhouse Council.